Cluster and Node Management

 TYPE | string | The supported value is: foundation - Processes query operators and handles storage on the system. |

-PARTICIPANTS | string | A list of one or more node names that are included in the new cluster.
+PARTICIPANTS | string | A list of one or more node names included in the new cluster.
 The number of participant nodes in a cluster must be equal to or greater than the storage-space width.
-For more information, see CREATE STORAGESPACE.
+For details, see CREATE STORAGESPACE.
 Adding more than the minimum number of participants to a cluster overprovisions the cluster and allows replacing or dropping participant nodes.
 Nodes cannot be assigned as participants to multiple clusters. |

 STORAGESPACE | string | The name of the storage space for the cluster. |